icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "RFC 9083 requires all RDAP responses to have an rdapConformance array."
 }
 ```
-6. If the rdapConformance array exists in an object that is embedded in another object, then this is an error because rdapConformance must only appear in the top-most part of an RDAP response.
+6. Test case [-10505](#id-testCase-10505){ #id-testCase-10505 }: If the rdapConformance array exists in an object that is embedded in another object, then this is an error because rdapConformance must only appear in the top-most part of an RDAP response.
 ``` json
 {
   "code": -10505,